-Cooperative driving systems require vehicles to coordinate their actual behaviour among themselves or with the infrastructure.
+Cooperative driving systems require vehicle-to-vehicle and vehicle-to-infrastructure coordination.
 Examples include adaptive cruise control, platooning, and adaptive steering.
-Whenever there is a change to a system parameter, such as the distance to the leading car, cooperative driver systems must react accordingly by changing their behaviour, e.g., accelerating or braking.
+Whenever a system parameter changes, such as the distance to the leading car, cooperative driver systems must react accordingly, e.g., by accelerating or braking.
 Adaptive cruise control involves maintaining a safe time-headway distance between vehicles to ensure emergency braking does not cause collisions between cars.
 The headway calculation system adapts a vehicle's headway by accounting for changed environmental conditions, vehicle dynamics, and safety considerations [17].

-In this context, adaptation involves a change in behavioural parameters of a single car to ensure the coordinated behaviour of the group of vehicles to which it belongs.
+In this context, adaptation involves changing behavioural parameters of a single car to ensure the coordinated behaviour of the group of vehicles to which it belongs.
 The behaviours of the collaborating vehicles should respond to constraints imposed from other vehicles and from the environment (such as the weather) [16].
 This type of adaptation is considered semi-dynamic since the system adjusts its behaviour (i.e., the actions to take) by changing system parameters (e.g., the longitudinal control is determined by the distance and the time gap to the next vehicle).